FHIDev/Fhi.HelseId.Tools/src/Fhi.HelseId.Selvbetjening/README.md

 ﻿# HelseID Selvbetjening

 ## Contribution
-Code have basis from following samples in https://github.com/NorskHelsenett/Selvbetjening.Samples
+The code is based on the following samples in https://github.com/NorskHelsenett/Selvbetjening.Samples